-Advanced Practice Pediatric Nurse Practitioner (APPN)
+Advanced Practice Pediatric Nursing (APPN)

 The Advanced Practice Pediatric Nursing Graduate Certificate Program (APPN-GCPAPN) offers an opportunity for nurses who have earned an Advanced Practice in Nursing degree (Master of Nursing or Doctor of Nursing Practice) to develop knowledge and skills in order to become a Pediatric Nurse Practitioner OR a Pediatric Clinical Nurse Specialist.
 The APPN-GCPAPN certificate is designed to allow individuals to expand existing scope of practice, not to be the primary entry into advanced practice.
 Individuals prepared at the graduate level in specialties such as Nursing Education, Informatics or Leadership should instead apply to our Doctor of Nursing Practice (DNP) program.

 - Leadership and advanced practice role

 *Any missing prerequisites may be taken concurrently with the GCPAPN curriculum.